SirKettle/india-blog/pages/2017-04-03-laters-england/index.md

 date: "2017-04-03T10:30:00.000Z"
 path: "/laters-england/"
 readNext: "/hello-india/"
+author: "Will"
 ---

 This is my first post and it‘s to say farewell Blighty

 I'm sure I'll write a lot more interesting things in the future.

-Oh, and here's a great quote from my Dad.
+Oh, and here's a great quote from me:

 >Never doubt the Harrison!